shellradi/15-days-of-hacking/shellradi/Readme.md

-   ##  Below is a list of some of the things that I will be going through(not limited to it) my 15DaysOfHacking and my experience throughout the journey.
+   ##  Below is a list of some of the things that I will be going through and my experience throughout the 15days journey(not limited to it)

 <b> Resources </b>